 - Scott Willis of Grizzle was even more right than he realized, when he wrote that we may have reached “the peak of insanity in the great marijuana bubble.”

-- When that bubble bursts, most of the money that has been invested in North American cannabis production is going to be lost, just like in 1929’s Great Crash, 2000’s Dot Com Crash, and the 2007-08 Housing Crash… and just like the money invested in Salinas’ greenhouses in the 1980’s.
+- When the cannabis stock bubble bursts, most of the money that has been invested in North American cannabis production is going to be lost, just like in 1929’s Great Crash, 2000’s Dot Com Crash, and the 2007-08 Housing Crash… and just like the money invested in Salinas’ greenhouses in the 1980’s.

-- Anyone who has already invested in cannabis production in North America, Europe, Australia, etc., should sell now — before the bubble bursts — and invest the resulting profits into cannabis companies that are based in low-wage tropical countries (such as Thailand).
-These growers are much more likely to survive the coming global commoditization bloodbath.
+- Anyone who has already invested in cannabis production in North America, Europe, Australia, etc., should sell now — before the bubble bursts — and invest the resulting profits into cannabis companies that are based in low-wage, mostly-developed tropical countries (such as Thailand).
+These growers are much more likely to survive the coming Global Cannabis Price Collapse.

 I don’t mean to pick on Salinas’ cannabis growers.
 They are undoubtedly nice people, good neighbors, and fine citizens.
 Indeed, one of the biggest cannabis farms in the Salinas Valley, Harborside Farms, is funded by Steve DeAngelo, who has been, for decades, a truly heroic advocate for marijuana legalization.